Raspikabek/SFDC-Dynamic-CountUp/README.md

-# SFDC-Dynamic-CountUp
+# SFDC Dynamic CountUp
-Lightning Component using CountUp.js that SUM, MIN, MAX &amp; AVG dynamically from SObject &amp; ChildRelationShips.
+Lightning Component for Salesforce
+### Description
+Summarize, Average, Min or Max any field from any Child relationship in any SObject, like Opportunities Amount from any Account. **Even you can customize what records do you need to filter!**

-#### Using CountUp.js v1.8.5 from: https://github.com/inorganik/countUp.js
+###### Using CountUp.js v1.8.5 from: https://github.com/inorganik/countUp.js